What is Unitarian Universalism?

 What do UUs believe in?

-• Everyone is important and has worth;
+• Every person is important and has worth;

 • People should be treated fairly and kindly;